Max Martin: Early career and It's Alive

 Sandberg was born and grew up in Stenhamra, Ekerö Municipality, Stockholm County.
 His mother was a middle school teacher and his father was a police officer.
 As a child, Martin was a student of Sweden's public music-education scheme, and once said he had "public music education to thank for everything".

 As a teenager he sang in a variety of bands before joining a glam-style metal band called It's Alive in 1985 as their singer and frontman.
-It's Alive was formed by ex-Lazy members Per Aldeheim and Kim Björkgren on guitars, and John Rosth who had been a member of Lineout.
+It's Alive was formed by Peter Kahm and ex-Lazy members Per Aldeheim and Kim Björkgren on guitars, and John Rosth who had been a member of Lineout.
 Martin eventually dropped out of high school to pursue a career in music with his band under the nickname "Martin White".
-In 1988 It's Alive participated in "Rock-SM", a nationwide talent contest, and had a residency at a nightclub in Cyprus.
+In 1988 It's Alive participated in Rock-SM (English: Swedish Rock Championship), a nationwide battle of the bands, and had a residency at a nightclub in Cyprus.
 The band got a breakthrough in 1991, as Dave Constable of Megarock Records offered them to make a demo record.
 The later debut album was originally pressed in 1,000 copies and later on given away as a free cover tape in the UK by the Metal Forces magazine.

-The decision to focus on a music career paid off as they landed a record deal on producer Denniz PoP's label Cheiron Records, a BMG affiliate.
+The decision to focus on a music career paid off as they landed a record deal on producer Denniz Pop's label Cheiron Records, a BMG affiliate.
 After recording their second album Earthquake Visions, they released three singles in conjunction with the record and toured through Europe in 1994 supporting Kingdom Come.
 Earthquake Visions eventually sold a disappointing 30,000 copies, despite being released in as many as 30 countries.
-More importantly though, Martin also began collaborating on songs with PoP.
-Recognizing a talent for writing pop songs in the young rocker, PoP renamed his new protégé Max Martin and eventually became Martin's mentor.
+More importantly though, Martin also began collaborating on songs with Denniz Pop.
+Recognizing a talent for writing pop songs in the young rocker, Denniz Pop renamed his new protégé Max Martin and eventually became Martin's mentor.